 The City offers a range of Heritage Incentives to help land owners maintain heritage listed properties.

-Heritage grants are available to assist with the maintenance, conservation and improvement of heritage buildings contained within the City’s Heritage List.
+Heritage funding is available to assist with the maintenance, conservation and improvement of heritage buildings contained within the City’s Scheme Heritage List.
 The grants are available for residential or commercial properties and must meet the requirements set out in the Heritage Fund Policy.
 An application for a heritage grant must be submitted and approved before works start, and the funds will be made available once the works have been completed.

-- The subject building must be more than 50 years old and must be contained on the City’s Heritage List of Heritage Places as a Category 1, 2 or 3 building, within the area of Town Planning Scheme No. 24.
+- The subject building must be more than 50 years old and be contained on the City’s Scheme Heritage List.

-- The subject property has not received any funding from the City’s Heritage fund in the previous five years.
+- The subject property has not received any funding from the City’s Local Heritage Fund in the previous five years.
 (Calculation is based on the financial year in which the application was paid.)

 - The nature of the works complies with permitted works listed in the policy.

-The City's 'Heritage Fund' policy sets out what types of development can be considered for a heritage grant.
-You can check to see if your property is heritage listed either by checking out the heritage map or heritage listing document both of which can be found at the bottom of the page.
+- The City's 'Heritage Fund’ policy sets out what types of development can be considered for a heritage grant.

 Refund of Fees